mutantmonkey/seccomp-compile/README.md

 # seccomp-compile

+As of November 2024, this package is no longer maintained.
+There have been no updates to gosecco since 2017, and I haven't used this utility in years.
+I recommend using the [libseccomp bindings for Go](https://github.com/seccomp/libseccomp-golang) to write your rules and export them in BPF format instead.

 This tiny utility compiles seccomp rules in [gosecco](https://github.com/twtiger/gosecco) format and spits them out on stdout.
 This makes it convenient to add seccomp policies to [bubblewrap](https://github.com/projectatomic/bubblewrap) using simply a shell script.

 ## Usage